 We hope that working with us will provide you with loads of new skills (or the chance to improve existing ones) and to work in a beautiful environment with friendly and welcoming people.

-In 2017 we are finally building our farmshop from our own timber that we have felled and planked and hope to expand our poultry and veg growing to stock it.
+This year 2018 we are finally opening our farmshop here on the farm and hope to expand our poultry and veg growing to stock it.

-A typical day on the farm could involve anything from gardening, fencing and green building projects to livestock care and feeding to helping in the butchery, markets or events!? all very rewarding work in fun and educational environment!!
+A typical day on the farm could involve anything from gardening, fencing and green building projects to livestock care and feeding to helping at farmers markets or events!?
+All very rewarding work in fun and educational environment!!

 |Preview host||We have lived at this property for five years and are trying to create a more self-sufficient small holding on our four acres.
 We have some chickens, as well as mature fruit gardens, a newly planted orchard and forest garden, a newly planted field of trees - willows for firewood and avenues to become a secluded campsite one day - as well as vegetable gardens and a highly productive polytunnel.
 There are many maintenance tasks around the property and in the gardens.
 We focus on establishing perennial, forest type gardens.
 We are currently completing the building of a strawbale cabin for additional family accommodation, using rammed tyre foundations.
 We now have plans to complete the landscaping around the cabin, add some fences and plant some hedges, plant the wildflower meadow and build some platforms for bell tents. |